Updated September 30, 2023

 Where is Python Open Source Language Used?

-- Web Applications: Web applications can be developed using Python.
+- Web Applications: Developers can use Python to create web applications.
 It provides libraries that handle protocols like HTML, XML, JSON, and requests.
-It provides various frameworks, such as Django, Pyramid, etc., for web application development.
+It offers various frameworks for web application development, such as Django, Pyramid, etc.

 - Desktop GUI Application: Python provides frameworks like Kivy, PyQt, Tkinter PyGUI, etc., for developing desktop GUI applications.